thiagokokada/zit/README.md

 ## FAQ

-### Why zit install everything in home directory by default?
+### Why Zit install everything in home directory by default?

 Because some plugins assume that they're running from home.
 If this isn't a problem for you, you can simply set your `ZIT_MODULES_PATH` to something in